arcangelcaido666/data_viz/README.md

 3. **Automate the full process**: from downloading and preparing data to producing final visualizations.
 4. **Replicate and update** these graphs easily as new data becomes available.

-One of my top priorities is to make all scripts as **automated** and **reproducible** as possible, so any graph can be updated in the future with just a few clicks.
+One of my top priorities is to make all scripts as much **automated** and **reproducible** as possible, so any graph can be updated in the future with just a few clicks.

 ---